TomKellyGenetics/bbknn/README.md

 ## Batch effect correction with the BBKNN algorithm in R

-This package allows calling the BBKNN algorthm for batch effect correction from R. See the Python implementation for more details:
+This package allows calling the BBKNN (batch balanced k nearest neighbours) algorthm for batch effect correction from R. See the Python implementation for more details:

 https://github.com/Teichlab/bbknn